Tokimeki Memorial 4: Main characters

 Aki is an upperclassman who is extremely talented in chemistry.
 She always comes up with new recipes for supplemental nutrition and does not hesitate to distribute them to girls who are interested.
 The protagonist encounters her when she persuades him to try her new formula, which turns out to have bad effects on the protagonist's health.

 Although Aki spends most of her time researching, she is surprisingly mature and caring.
 She often gives meaningful advice to the protagonist if he joins the chemistry club, as well as tries to take care of him.
 This is partly because She is very conscious about the fact that she is an upperclassman, which is reflected in her calling the protagonist "Kouhai" (underclassman) throughout the game.

-It is revealed later on that Aki is so interested in making supplemental nutrition because her mother works very hard to support the family, so she wants her to stay beautiful and young.
+It is revealed later on that Aki is so interested in making supplemental nutrition because her mother works hard to support the family, so she wants her to stay beautiful and young.